build-server-protocol/build-server-protocol/bsp.md

 ### 1.2.1.
 Build Target

-Build target contains static metadata about an artifact (for example library, test, or binary artifact).
+Build target contains metadata about an artifact (for example library, test, or binary artifact).
-Compared to the build tools:
+Using vocabulary of other build tools:

 * sbt: a build target is a combined project + config.
 Example:
   * a regular JVM project with main and test configurations will have